Varnish 4.0 Varnish 4.1

 INT compact(INT name)

-Removed expired keys from the kvstore.
+Removed expired keys from the kvstore

-• Return value
+Return value

 The number of keys removed.

-• name
+name

 The name of the `kvstore` instance.

-Reloading from file
+from file into a kvstore

 Note that data from the previous instance will not carry over to the new instance.

-kvstore has a memory overhead of 100 bytes per bucket and 100 bytes per key plus the actual key and value size.
-So for 1 million keys with a average 1KB key and value size stored in 100,000 buckets, the memory usage is approximately:
+key plus the actual key and value size.
+So for 1 million keys with a average 1KB

 100000 buckets * 100 bytes = 10MB